alion tech studio

 measuring and debugging cls

-You cannot fix what you cannot see, and layout shifts are easy to miss on a fast developer machine.
-Chrome DevTools makes them visible: the Performance panel flags every shift on the timeline, and the Rendering tab has a "Layout Shift Regions" toggle that highlights shifting elements with a blue overlay as they move.
+You cannot fix what you cannot see, and layout shifts are easy to miss on a fast developer machine where resources load in milliseconds.
+Chrome DevTools makes them visible: the Performance panel flags every shift on the timeline with a red marker, and the Rendering tab has a "Layout Shift Regions" toggle that highlights shifting elements with a blue overlay as they move in real time.
 For programmatic measurement, the Layout Instability API reports each shift as it happens:

 new PerformanceObserver((list) => {